jandvorak-uwb/pmc/docs/index.md

 Compression method for molecular dynamics trajectories exploiting knowledge of molecular bonds.

 !!! caution
-    For now, only reference command line tool written in C# is accessible to public.
+    Currently only reference command line tool written in C# is accessible to public.
 In the future, authors plan to also release an open source library.